 One by One

-After the first two or three shackles in the water, the chain may be piling up on top of each other on the sea bed.
+After the first two or three shackles in the water, the chains may be piling up on top of each other on the sea bed.

 This creates a risk of fouling the anchor especially if you are not controlling the drop.